zachaysan/pubchem/README.markdown

 For getting all that juicy substance and compound data from Pubchem.

+Please email me if you end up using this: zachaysan@gmail.com

+I'd be interested to hear if open sourcing this helped someone else.

 ## Installation

 `apt-get install wget` or `sudo apt-get install wget`